US laundromat market, mapped

 Do not buy this if any of the following are true.

 You only sell to the few multi-site groups above 40 stores.
-If your motion is one annual contract with WaveMAX corporate or a single 50-store regional operator, you do not need a long-tail map of 29,500 sites.
+If your motion is one annual contract with WaveMAX corporate or a single 50-store regional operator, you do not need a site-level map.
 You need a curated list of 20 names and a strong relationship manager.
 Save your budget.

 Your buyer is a commercial laundry plant or industrial linen service.
-Those are different verticals (NAICS 812320 and 812332).
 Same equipment vendors in some cases, very different buyer, very different unit economics.
+That is a different vertical.
 Ask us for that segment separately.

-Your sales motion only fires above 75,000 dollars in annual contract value.
-The 25,000 plus single-store independents will not fit your unit economics.
+Your sales motion only fires above $75,000 in annual contract value.
+Single-store independents will not fit your unit economics.
 A one-store operator with 30 machines rarely writes a five-figure annual check on day one.
 Call us when an enterprise-only motion stalls and you need a mid-market overlay.

 You sell to end consumers, not operators.
-Consumer laundry apps, household detergent brands, and direct-to-consumer wash-and-fold services want a different dataset, the residential household database, not B2B owner contacts.
+Consumer laundry apps, household detergent brands, and direct-to-consumer wash-and-fold services want a residential household dataset, not B2B owner contacts.

-If you Google "largest laundromat chains in the US," the top results are almost always IBISWorld, Statista, and the Coin Laundry Association industry reports.
-They are excellent for what they do, which is size the universe (about 29,500 self-service sites under NAICS 812310 in 2024) and report annual revenue trends.
+If you Google “largest laundromat chains in the US,” the top results are almost always generic industry reports.
+They are excellent for what they do, which is size the universe and report annual revenue trends.
 They are not built for prospecting.
 They do not tell you who owns each site or who the buyer for your payment system, your management software, or your next Speed Queen install actually is.

 The third problem is staleness.
-IBISWorld publishes annually, the Coin Laundry Association industry surveys run on a multi-year cadence, and Statista syndicates those same numbers a quarter later.
+Industry reports publish annually at best, and most segment surveys run on a multi-year cadence.
 Counts move when sites open, close, or change hands, and the average laundromat changes hands every 7 to 10 years.
 We refresh the location graph against the universe of US small and mid-market businesses on a rolling monthly schedule.

 Questions